andrewjuliodev/andrewjuliodev/README.md

 Thanks for checking out my Github profile!

-I am Andrew and currently working on building up my Frontend Portfolio specialising in React & Vue down the road.
+I am Andrew and currently working on building my Frontend Portfolio specialising in React & Vue.

 As of 29 August 2021, I have begun the #100DaysOfCode challenge using the designs provided by FrontendMentor.io (FEM) solely making use of Vanilla CSS & JavaScript.